Boris-Barboris/dpeq/README.md

     getQueryResult calls PSQLConnection.pollMessages wich repeatedly reads
     messages from the socket and fills QueryResult structure with the raw data.
     Polling stops when ReadyForQuery message is received, or the socket throws.
-    ErroResponse message, if met, causes this call to throw.
+    ErrorResponse message, if met, causes this call to throw after the end of polling loop.

     QueryResult is an array of row blocks, each block representing the server response to one SQL statement.
 For simple queries, there will be as many